Rita (fish)

-Rita is a genus of fish in the family Bagridae found in South Asia.
+Rita (from the Bengali name of Rita rita), commonly known as velvet catfishes, is a genus of catfish found in South Asia.
+It is the only member of the family Ritidae.
 These species have a single pair of mandibular barbels, an elongated Weberian apparatus firmly sutured to the basioccipital and the sensory canal on the posttemporal enclosed with bone.

 Species

 There are currently 7 recognized species in this genus: